Rao-Sanaullah/A-Hybrid-SC-NN-Approach/README.md

 The hybrid approach aims to create a more comprehensive and biologically inspired model that can effectively handle complex inpainting tasks.
 Therefore, The fusion of SNN and CNN architectures enables the model to capture both the local and temporal aspects of visual data, potentially leading to improved performance and more efficient processing in tasks such as image inpainting.

-In Figure 1, The test images containing a missing or corrupted region and the model attempt to restore the missing part of the image using the hybrid SC-NN approach.
+In below attached Figure, The test images containing a missing or corrupted region and the model attempt to restore the missing part of the image using the hybrid SC-NN approach.

 ![Test Image](https://github.com/Rao-Sanaullah/A-Hybrid-SC-NN-Approach/blob/main/2.png)